What Is Considered a Commercial Motor Vehicle?

 Commercial motor vehicles come with a greater number of regulations than standard vehicles.
 CMVs must uphold federal laws under the FMCSA, as well as special state laws in Texas.
 Operators must purchase special commercial vehicle insurance, for example.
 CMVs must fall under a certain weight or else move into a different class.
 A commercial vehicle owner needs to realize he or she has a CMV.
 Otherwise, the driver could accidentally break a rule and face legal repercussions, such as driver’s license suspension or fines.

 If a commercial vehicle owner or operator breaches any state or federal rules, he or she could be guilty of negligence.
 Breaking CMV regulations could cause an accident.
 In this case, the negligent party could be liable for damages.
 The driver or vehicle owner may have to pay fines from the Department of Transportation, as well as reimburse the victim for economic and noneconomic damages.
 Liability for a commercial vehicle accident could go to the driver, the vehicle owner or the company.
+Make sure to contact a truck accident lawyer in San Antonio.

 Awards & Accolades